Centre for Effective Altruism

 The Centre for Effective Altruism (CEA) is an Oxford-based organisation that builds and supports the effective altruism community.
 It was founded in 2012 by William MacAskill and Toby Ord, both philosophers at the University of Oxford.
-CEA is part of Effective Ventures, a federation of projects working to have a large positive impact in the world.
+CEA is part of Effective Ventures, a federation of effective altruism projects.

 History

 CEA's founding was prompted by the need to set up an umbrella organization under which Giving What We Can and 80,000 Hours could be incorporated.
 In late 2011, the members of those two organizations met to discuss how this new entity should be named, and the name "Centre for Effective Altruism" was adopted.
-At the time, the movement that would later be called "effective altruism" did not yet have a standard name—terms common back then included "optimal philanthropy" and "rational altruism"—and this was the first time the term "effective altruism" was used in its current sense.
+At the time, the movement that would later be called "effective altruism" did not yet have a standard name—this was the first use of the term in its current sense.
 CEA was registered as a charity the following year.